UCD-GW-Nitrate/npsat_engine/examples/box2D/Readme.md

 In this example the aquifer is considered isotropic along x and y.
 Both horizontal and vertical hydraulic conductivity are defined as a stratified  interpolation functions.
 Over the hydraulic conductivities on the left side of the domain are higher compared to the values of the right side.

 #### Solution
 The following figures show the free surface and the discretization after 2 and 8 refinement iterations.
 Due to the variability in the recharge alnog the the relatively low hydraulic conductivities in the right side the free surface creates many dips arounf the wells.
-Note jowever that these figures are exaggerated 30 times in the vertical direction
+Note however that these figures are exaggerated 30 times in the vertical direction
 <img src="box2d_03_ref_02.png" alt="After 14 refinements" width="700"/>
 <img src="box2d_03_ref_08.png" alt="After 14 refinements" width="700"/>